Catalog • 2012-2013

 Clinical Training in Nuclear Medicine Technology

 The nuclear medicine clinical training begins early June and ends in April of the following year.
-Students in the clinical year of this program will earn Cedar Crest College credit and will pay one-half of the comprehensive nonresident student tuition fees.
-Resident students will also pay the full room and board fee.
+Students in the clinical year of this program will earn Cedar Crest College credit.
+Details of location and tuition should be discussed with the Program Director (above).

 The training is performed in nuclear medicine departments of the program’s affiliated hospitals.
 Teaching and clinical instructors are physicians, physicists and technologists on the hospital staffs.
 Student’s progress and performance are monitored by the program director, who makes periodic visits to the hospital departments.
 Readings, problem assignments and project work are an integral part of the student’s clinical training.